-Unless isPresent and isSet are provided, return with error if the Attribute is not present or not set, respectively.
-The arguments are:
+Unless isPresent and isSet are provided, return with error if the attribute is not present or not set, respectively.

 [isPresent] Set to .true. if the queried attribute is present, .false. otherwise.

 [isSet] Set to .true. if the queried attribute is set, .false. otherwise.